 WATER CODE SECTION 13241

-Water Code section 13241 requires the Santa Ana Water Board to consider the following factors in the adoption of water quality objectives.
+Water Code section 13241 requires the Santa Ana Water Board to consider the following factors in the adoption of WQOs.

 (a) Past, present, and probable future beneficial uses of water.

 (b) Environmental characteristics of the hydrographic unit under consideration, including the quality of water available thereto.